 Evidence of this forgotten discord can be found in the Detroit riots of 1943.
 The three-day disturbance, which ground wartime production in the city to a halt in June of that year, came as black factory workers rose up to resist racial discrimination.

-The unrest played out during America’s second year of U.S. involvement in the Second World War, armaments factories in the city of 1.6 million had drawn in an additional 350,000 labourers and their families, many of which were African American coming from the racially segregated Southern states.
+The unrest played out during America’s second year of World War Two, as armaments factories in the city of 1.6 million were drawing in an additional 350,000 labourers and their families, many of which were African American coming from the racially segregated Southern states.

 Tensions began to heat up when the city’s white landlords, almost en masse, denied housing to the newcomers.
 The crisis worsened as longtime workers walked off the job following attempts by factory managers to integrate the shop floors.

-When a minor dispute between a group of black youths and some whites escalated into a street fight, months worth of simmering resentment boiled over into a full out racial confrontation.
-Soon vast sections of the city were engulfed.
+When a minor dispute between a group of black youths and some whites escalated into a street fight, the months of simmering resentment finally boiled over into a full-out racial confrontation.
+Vast sections of the city were soon engulfed.

 Sixteen people were killed in the ensuing riot, while another 17 (all of them African American) were shot dead by police and National Guard.
 That’s when Washington dispatched federal troops, who locked down the streets with troops and even tanks.

-“The popular notion that the American home front during World War II was a place of unclouded unity, sacrifice and common purpose is — like most overly simplified characterizations of history — only partially true,” writes the author of the Time Life piece.
-“For millions of people, America in the Forties was a tough place to make a living.
-Add simple, brutal race hatred to the mix, and conditions are ripe for serious strife, including riots.”
+“The popular notion that the American home front during World War II was a place of unclouded unity, sacrifice and common purpose is — like most overly simplified characterizations of history — only partially true,” wrote the author of the Time Life piece commemorating the riot.
+“For millions of people, America in the 40s was a tough place to make a living.
+Add simple, brutal race hatred to the mix, and conditions are ripe for serious strife.”

-Interestingly enough, the Detroit riot isn’t the only incident that challenges the popular narrative of ordinary citizens setting aside their differences to pitch in for victory.
+Interestingly enough, the Detroit riot isn’t the only incident that challenges the popular narrative of wartime unity on the home front.
 A number of cities were rocked by widespread violence and civic unrest during the war years.
 Here are some examples: